This post may contain affiliate links. Read our disclosure policy here.

 Once the parsnips are washed and peeled, cut them into ½-inch thick rounds or strips.
 You want them to be the same shape and size, so they cook evenly, and all the pieces finish simultaneously.

-You can also peel and slice parsnips a few nights before cooking, but they do brown when cut and exposed to air, so store them in an airtight container filled with water and 1-2 teaspoons fresh lemon juice.
+You can also peel and slice parsnips a few nights before roasting, but they do brown when cut and exposed to air, so store them in an airtight container filled with water and 1-2 teaspoons fresh lemon juice.

 How to Roast Parsnips